ChawinT/XGBoost_TBBE/README.md

 3. "RUN" the session -> run TBBE.py file.

 4. After the session finished, results will be available in data folder.
 Many result files will be generated.
-Please look at session_stats.py file for the generated of each files.
+Please look at session_stats.py file for how each file is generated.